 For Colby, it’s all about the mission.
 The CEO of LLS, Dr. Louis DeGennaro says, “There is never a good time to get cancer, but it’s a phenomenal time to be fighting it” and with that in mind, Colby was on board.
 With 15 treatments approved by the FDA in 2017 that LLS helped fund, he wants to continue the trend of funding cutting-edge treatment breakthroughs for blood cancers, which are helping patients with other cancers and diseases, as well.
 In fact, revolutionary new treatments originally discovered through blood cancer research are now approved or being tested in clinical trials for other cancers.On his role and responsibilities at LLS

-As the Director of Lifestyle at LLS, my job is to support, promote, and build our Lifestyle program which is rooted in DIY fundraising.
+As the former Director of Lifestyle at LLS, my job was to support, promote, and build our Lifestyle program which is rooted in DIY fundraising.
 The basic premise is, any activity or any passion that brings people together can start a movement to help us find a cure.
 More than 65 years of fighting blood cancers has lead us to a game-changing belief.
 The cures for cancer are in our blood.
 The treatments developed for blood cancers are now helping people affected by many different types of cancer.
 So my daily responsibilities are focused on listening to what's happening on the ground, finding new opportunities to get people inspired, and ultimately, to say yes.

 On what reactions he gets when people find out he works at a nonprofit